krei-systems/krei-systems.github.io/content/vide.md

           </div>
           <div class="resource-content">
             <h3 class="resource-title">Robotics</h3>
-            <p class="resource-description">Tapping on its keyword system to provide the base makes Krei Vide even more powerful and now functions as a tool that will provide bi-directional communication that ensures the messages conveyed match the user's intentions.
+            <p class="resource-description">Tapping on its keyword system to provide the base makes Vide even more powerful and now functions as a tool that will provide bi-directional communication that ensures the messages conveyed match the user's intentions.
 The keyword here is a task-specific tool.
-Krei Vide is here, to answer the question of importance, users will be allowed to openly express their prompts, queries, and commands that are then parsed by the machine and perform exactly as it was told to do without risking serious machine misinformation.</p>
+Vide is here, to answer the question of importance, users will be allowed to openly express their prompts, queries, and commands that are then parsed by the machine and perform exactly as it was told to do without risking serious machine misinformation.</p>
           </div>
         </div>
         <!-- Manufacturing Resource -->